Last Updated: June 27, 2024

 United States of America

-💰 Compare Joan Rivers' Net Worth
+1. What Was Joan Rivers' Net Worth And Salary?

 What was Joan Rivers' Net Worth and Salary?

 Joan Rivers was a New York-born comedian, actress, and television host who had a net worth of $150 million.
 Noted for her sharp wit, Joan Rivers was one of the most famous comedians of our time before her passing in 2014.
 Joan Rivers began her career in the late 50s, working as an actress and comedienne in New York.
-Her first professional role was opposite Barbra Streisand in an Off-Broadway production of "Driftwood".
-She went on to a successful stand-up career in the 60s, and eventually parlayed her comedy and writing work into a small empire.
-Her ambition and tenacity has led to a career that has spanned more than four decades and extended across multiple media, including film, television, theater, and books.
+Her first professional role was opposite Barbra Streisand in an Off-Broadway production of "Driftwood."
+She went on to a successful stand-up career in the 60s and eventually parlayed her comedy and writing work into a small empire.
+Her ambition and tenacity have led to a career that has spanned more than four decades and extended across multiple media, including film, television, theater, and books.
 She became the first woman to host her own talk show, and she won countless awards over the course of her career.
 She was also a shrewd entrepreneur, creating a number of successful businesses.

 Early Life